1099-MISC Form for Reporting Non-Employee Income

-If you paid $600 or more to a non-employee or $10 or more in royalties during the year, you must send that person a 1099-MISC showing the total amount you paid for that year.
+If you paid $600 or more to a non-employee or any of the other categories above, or $10 or more in royalties during the year, you must send that person a 1099-MISC showing the total amount you paid for that year.

-Before a non-employee can receive a 1099-MISC, they must complete a W-9 form.
+Before a potential recipient can receive a 1099-MISC, they must complete a W-9 form.
 This form is similar to a W-4 form that new employees must complete at hire.
-The W-9 form includes name and address and, most important, the recipient's tax identification number.
+The W-9 form includes name and address and, most importantly, the recipient's tax identification number.

 What are the Deadlines for 1099-MISC Forms?

-Submitting to Recipients: The 1099-MISC must be submitted to the payee by January 31 of the following year, so they can use the form to prepare their income taxes.
+All 1099-MISC forms must be submitted to the payee by January 31 of the following year, so they can use the form to prepare their income taxes.